OmegaStator/GSI-and-customROM-list/Devices/Samsung/Galaxy A7 2018 ; a7y18lte/device.md

 - VNDK type : VNDKLite
 - Device architecture : ARM64
 - Device partition type (on stock) : AB
-- Full VNDK compilant : Unknown
+- Full VNDK compilant : Yes

 ## Tips and tricks
-Custom recoveries are having issues with recent security patches ; if no custom recovery is installed and you are gonna install one, check in download mode your BL version, if it's 5, downgrade to november 2020 security patch and then install your custom recover. __WARNING : DOWNGRADING WILL MOST LIKELY CORRUPT THE /DATA PARTITION AND SO ANDROID WILL ASK YOU TO RESET YOUR PHONE, PLEASE BACKUP ANY IMPORTANT DATA BEFORE DOING ANYTHING
+Custom recoveries are having issues with recent security patches ; if no custom recovery is installed and you are gonna install one, check in download mode your BL version, if it's 5, downgrade your BL to 2020 security patch and then install your custom recovery . __WARNING : DOWNGRADING WILL MOST LIKELY CORRUPT THE /DATA PARTITION AND SO ANDROID WILL ASK YOU TO RESET YOUR PHONE, PLEASE BACKUP ANY IMPORTANT DATA BEFORE DOING ANYTHING__

 ## Available ROMs
 - TreeUI+